Since our commencement in 2016, it has been exciting to see the establishment of a strong community at our school.

 The Middle Years (Year 7 to 10) of Secondary School are about developing competence and mastery in the core curriculum areas of Mathematics, English, Science and the Humanities.
 Students develop a breadth of experience and competence by exploring elective subjects that can lead to higher levels of expertise and enjoyment of learning.

 The Senior Years (Year 11 and 12) of Secondary Years focus on creating graduation pathways that are suited to the individual skills and interests of each student and importantly are about establishing secure pathways into University or the Vocational and Training sector.
+Our Forrestdale Campus will welcome Year 11 students in 2023, followed by Year 11 and 12 students from 2024.

 Extension & Streaming